YuriiKosiy/YuriiKosiy/README.md

 # 🧑 Yurii Kosyi — DevOps Engineer | AI Enthusiast

 I'm Yurii Kosyi, though some know me as Marko 😃.
 I have over 15 years of experience in IT, covering system administration, web development, and leading small technical teams.
 I've specialized in building and maintaining reliable, scalable, and secure DevOps infrastructure.
-Additionally, I am an AI enthusiast who actively integrates AI technologies into my workflows to optimize and enhance processes.

-For the past decade, I've been working at SEOSmart as the head of the technical department, where I've led a team responsible for ensuring the smooth operation of various infrastructure components, including websites, applications, and internal tools.
+For the past decade, I've been working as the DevOps and Head of the technical department, where I've led a team responsible for ensuring the smooth operation of various infrastructure components, including websites, applications, and internal tools.

 ## 🛠️ Core Competencies

-### 🚀 DevOps Engineering
+### 🌐 DevOps Tools
 - **Kubernetes**: Design, deploy, and manage containerized applications, ensuring scalability and high availability.
 - **Terraform**: Infrastructure as Code (IaC) for automated cloud infrastructure provisioning and management.
-- **Google Cloud Platform (GCP)**: Experience in architecting and maintaining scalable cloud solutions.
+- **Linux Systems**: Extensive experience with Linux-based systems (Ubuntu, Red Hat, CentOS, Debian..), used not only professionally but also as a daily driver operating system.
+Skilled in system administration, scripting, resource optimization, and troubleshooting.
 - **Flux & ArgoCD (GitOps)**: Automating Kubernetes deployments with GitOps practices.
-- **CI/CD Pipelines**: Extensive work on designing and maintaining CI/CD pipelines using GitHub Actions.
+- **CI/CD Pipelines**: Extensive work on designing and maintaining CI/CD pipelines using GitHub Actions and **Jenkins**.
+- **Ansible**: Experience in configuration management and automation for infrastructure provisioning.
 - **Containers**: Proficient in Docker, managing container lifecycles and orchestration.
+- **OS-Level Customization**: Installing, configuring, and customizing Linux environments for specific workflows, including development, operations, and personal use.

+### ☁️ Cloud Platforms
+- **Google Cloud Platform (GCP)**: Experience in architecting and maintaining scalable cloud solutions using:
+  - **GKE (Google Kubernetes Engine)**
+  - **Cloud Functions**
+  - **Cloud Run**
+  - **Cloud Storage**
+- **Amazon Web Services (AWS)**: Hands-on experience with services including:
+  - **EKS (Elastic Kubernetes Service)**: Managing Kubernetes clusters.
+  - **Fargate**: Serverless compute for containers.
+  - **EC2 (Elastic Compute Cloud)**: Compute resources management.
+  - **S3 (Simple Storage Service)**: Object storage.
+  - **RDS (Relational Database Service)**: Managed relational databases.
+  - **VPC (Virtual Private Cloud)**: Virtual networks for cloud infrastructure.
+  - **IAM (Identity and Access Management)**: Securing resources with access control.
+  - **CloudWatch**: Monitoring and observability services.
+- **Hetzner**: Deploying and managing workloads on Hetzner Cloud, focusing on cost efficiency and high performance.

 ### 🔧 Programming & Scripting
 - **Golang**: Development of automation scripts and microservices.